psbsgic/rabbitai/rabbitai-websocket/README.md

 ### Reconnection

 It is expected that a user's WebSocket connection may be dropped or interrupted due to fluctuating network conditions.
-The Rabbitai frontend code keeps track of the last received async event ID, and attempts to reconnect to the WebSocket server with a `last_id` query parameter in the initial HTTP request.
+The Superset frontend code keeps track of the last received async event ID, and attempts to reconnect to the WebSocket server with a `last_id` query parameter in the initial HTTP request.
 If a connection includes a valid `last_id` value, events that may have already been received and sent unsuccessfully are read from the channel-based Redis Stream and re-sent to the new WebSocket connection.
 The global event stream flow then assumes responsibility for sending subsequent events to the connected socket(s).

 ### Connection Management